A mathematical treatment of bank monitoring incentives: Optimal contracting

 where the constraints become

 Our strategy now is to guess a candidate optimal contract by solving the above system of HJB equations, and to prove that the conjectured contract is indeed optimal by means of a verification argument.
-However, since $j=1$ is a degenerate special case, it is convenient to treat monitoring with a single loan first before turning to the general case.